February 13, 2020

 “Education is never committed to subject knowledge, it always tends to regard life in the rich contexts.”[Bold & Underline Emphasis Added].

-The above prominent example is merely one of the myriad possibilities that can take place by not operating within such a restrictive paradigm as public schooling offers.
+The above example is simply one of the endless possibilities that can take place by not operating within such a restrictive paradigm as public schooling offers.

 Gatto continues mincing no words: